WatchYoJet/dotfiles/README.md

-# Diogo's Dotfiles
+# Pedro's Dotfiles

-These are my dotfiles for my Arch Linux setup.
+These are my dotfiles for my Arch Linux setup that were --stollen-- inspired from [Diogo's got files](https://github.com/diogotcorreia/dotfiles).

 ## Installation